 Why Is My Gum Swollen 2 Weeks After Tooth Extraction?

 It’s actually pretty normal for your gums to swell up after an intrusive surgery like tooth extraction.
-Usually, the signs aren’t as outright visible.
+Gum swelling after tooth extraction usually isn’t outright visible at first.
 You might notice the swelling start to arise a day or two after the extraction.

 This is your body’s way of letting you know that it’s working on fixing itself.
-The more your soft tissues are irritated during the extraction process, the more swelling you’ll have to deal with.
-Due to this, swollen gums, cheeks, and even eyes are common side effects.
+The more your soft tissues are irritated during the extraction process, the more gum inflammation after tooth extraction you’ll have to deal with.
+Due to this, swollen gums after extraction, swollen cheeks, and even swollen eyes are common side effects.
 This can last for up to 2 weeks to a month.

 How Long Should Your Gums Be Swollen After Tooth Extraction?